 The Griqualand – 1970

-This was a 499-ton coastal steamer owned by Green R Line.
-She left Durban on the evening of 13th November 1970 bound for Port Elizabeth with a cargo of chemicals including bitumen, liquid chlorine, and calcium hypo chloride.
+This was a large 499-ton coastal steamer owned by Green R Line.
+She left Durban on the evening of 13th November 1970 bound for Port Elizabeth with a cargo of chemicals including bitumen, liquid chlorine, and calcium hypochlorite.
 Shortly after sailing from Durban a fire started in her forward holds and blazed for nearly 12 hours.
 Despite heroic efforts from the crew as well as the tug J.D.
-White and salvage vessel Statesman the Griqualand was finally declared a menace to shipping and was sunk by Royal Navy frigate H.M.S.
+White and salvage vessel Statesman, the Griqualand was finally declared a menace to shipping and was sunk by Royal Navy frigate H.M.S.
 Dido at approximately 16h00 on 14 November 1970.
 There are an abundance of daga salmon, brindle bass, and large sharks at this dive site.
 Access to the wreck is by boat, and an experienced skipper is essential.
-There is normally a light current, but occasionally the current is strong enough to prohibit diving.
+There is normally a light current, but occasionally the current is strong enough to prohibit scuba diving.